 You guys never cease to amaze me.

 Was I a little rough?
 Yes.
-Did I bash the mutual fund industry for robbing us blind?
+Did I bash the mutual fund industry?
 Sure.
-Did I expect some hate mail?
+Did I expect hate mail?
 Of course, but not this.

 Feeling a little lost?

 Don't worry -- here's a quick summary.
-Back in August, I proposed a little experiment.
+A few months back, I proposed an experiment.
 It was a bogus mutual fund made up of just four stocks, each bought in January 1990 and sold exactly 10 years later.

 I chose Hewlett-Packard